 Science, history, math, and literature is not scary at all.
 Instead, confront them with excitement, and you’ll feel that there’s so much your child is missing out on.
 If you want your child to learn something potentially, try something challenging.
 Moreover, what’s a better way of doing that than by modeling it ourselves?

-Many parents have reported thrown out this book out of their window (not literally, just saying), just because they thought it’s a bit too demanding for children.
-We’d say that’s precisely because they are intimidated because of the spoon-feeding approach they want to make use of for their child.
+Many parents have reported thrown this book out of their window (not literally, just saying), just because they thought it’s a bit too demanding for children.
+We’d say that’s precise because they are intimidated because of the spoon-feeding approach they want to make use of for their child.